ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-sink-task.markdown

    * Provide a name for this Sink access

 2. **Certificate Source**
-   Choose where the Sink certificate (with its own private key and the Hub's public key) is from.
+   Choose a source for the Sink certificate.
    ([Import Hub configuration](../../../../../studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-sink-task#import-configuration-from-hub)
    to save yourself the need to redefine these details.)
    * **Provide your own certificate**